 The concerned mutual friend, the disciple, is now your worst enemy and they have joined the crusade to discredit and malign your reputation.
 They have set appointments to speak to your friends and they will bring you down for even thinking about crucifying their idol, the sociopath.

-So beware of the concerned friend if they are not someone you know and are friends with outside of the relationship with the sociopath.
-If one of their friends comes to you with a offer to listen and to help, do yourself a favor and resist the urge to confide in someone that doesn’t have your best interest at heart at all.
+So beware of the concerned friend if they are not someone you know and are friends with the sociopath.
+If one of their friends comes to you with an offer to listen and to help, do yourself a favor and resist the urge to confide in someone that doesn’t have your best interest at heart at all.

 When you become enlightened and educated in the ways of the sociopath, you will see these traits and behaviors in many of the people you already associate with.
-Be kind to yourself and tread lightly until you are ready to make the next move and then…cut off all contact.
+Be kind to yourself and tread lightly until you are ready to make the next move.

 Catch a sociopath by the toe!